DR. VICTORIA M. LONGSHAW

 Victoria has assisted clients in prosecuting overseas patent applications for mining related inventions including mine support grout packs and reinforced safety netting.
 She has also worked with mining processing clients on contentious issues, assisting in Australian patent opposition proceedings involving the extraction of aluminium.
 Her experience in drafting patent applications for medical devices includes assisting clients in obtaining patent protection in the fields of humidification face masks and heart stents.

-Victoria’s professional practice includes drafting, prosecution and litigation of mainly Biochemical, Pharmaceutical, Chemical Engineering, Metallurgy, Process Technology and Mechanical matters before the Australian and New Zealand Patent Offices.
+Victoria’s professional practice includes drafting, prosecution and litigation of mainly Biochemical, Pharmaceutical, Chemical Engineering, Metallurgy, Process Technology and Mechanical matters before IP Australia and the Intellectual Property Office of New Zealand and has conducted several Patent Proceedings before the Federal Courts of Australia.
 She specialises in contentious Pharmaceutical Patent matters and has provided a number of validity and infringement opinions on patent matters.
-She also practises in the field of Trade Marks and Designs before both the Australian and New Zealand Intellectual Property Offices.
-She is a Fellow of The Institute of Patent and Trade Mark Attorneys of Australia.
+She also practises in the field of Trade Marks and Designs before IP Australia and the Intellectual Property Office of New Zealand.
+She was awarded the 2014 Malcolm Royal Essay Prize by the Institute of Patent and Trade Mark Attorneys of Australia.